christiannwamba/herm-workshop/content/01-setup-ui/13-app-shell.md

 export default Index;
 ```

-Things should blow up with error since some components being used are yet to be created.
+The app should blow up with error since some components being used are yet to be created.

 ## Exercise 2: Create app shell components